filipembedded/zephyr-storage-demos/README.md

 3. Create a new Python virtual environment in the workspace, install west and configure zephyr-related dependencies.

+**Note:** The zsd-workspace directory does not need to be placed in your home directory; it can be located anywhere on the file system.

 ```
 cd ~/zsd-workspace
 python3 -m venv .venv